sogou/workflow/docs/en/faq.md

 ### Is there load balancing if there are multiple IP addresses under the same domain name?

 Yes.
 In the framework, we think that all target IPs under the same domain name are equal and have the same service capabilities.
 Therefore, the framework will find a target with the lightest local load to handle the request, and it also has built-in fuse and recovery strategy.
 For load balancing under the same domain name, all targets must serve on the same port, and you cannot configure different weights.
 The priority of load balance is higher than connection multiplexing.
 In other words, the communication address will be selected first, and then the connection reuse will be considered.

-### How to realize load balancing on weighted or different ports
+### How to realize load balancing or weighted selecting on different ports

-Please read **upstream** documentation. **upstream** can be used to meet many complex service management requirements.
+Please read **Upstream** documentation. **Upstream** can be used to meet many complex service management requirements.

 ### How to access chunked HTTP body most efficiently